ma-jain/30DaysofJs/ReadMe.md

-This is Vallina Js project of bla bla bla.
+This is Vallina Js project of Whack a mole.
+A very simple game but still fun to play.

 Checkout the project here: [Whack a mole](https://game-repository.vercel.app/)